 Videos of the festival performances

-are now available online!
+are now online!

 click flyer picture to enlarge or download the pdf

-About Festival Guest of Honor Alan Akaka
+2017 Festival Guest of Honor Alan Akaka

 Alan Akaka (steel guitar) - Alan Akaka is from a family whose roots are deep in Hawaiian music.
 His father Senator Daniel K. Akaka, former director of the famous Kawaiaha‘o Church Choir, played an important role in Akakaʻs music beginnings and encouraged him through his development.
 His family gatherings, which included lots of music making, and music education at Kamehameha Schools and the University of Hawai‘i further expanded his base in music.
 Alan established and directed the Kamehameha Middle School Nā 'Ōpio Singers and Hawaiian Ensemble.
 He was the director of the Performing Arts Academy at Kamehameha for 16 years.
 In 2009, he established Ke Kula Mele - School of Hawaiian music to provide a special environment where anyone (children through adults) who want to learn to play ‘ukulele, steel guitar, upright Hawaiian bass, and guitar are most welcome to pursue their dreams of playing an instrument and learning to sing Hawaiian songs.